transcriptionpro/wuc-new/_posts/2016-01-22-what-can-you-buy-with-bitcoin.md

 Bitcoin’s 2013 run up to $1,100 brought a huge wave of merchant adoption and is responsible for bringing on many of the billion dollar companies listed below.

-This post will show you how to buy just about anything with Bitcoin.
+This post will show you <a href="http://geni.us/spendabit">how to buy just about anything with Bitcoin</a>.
 A number of the stores below offer a wide range of products that cover almost every category.
 If you don’t see what you need under a specific category, come back to the top and check under the “General” category.

 ## General